 Buying a House?
-Do your Due Diligence.
+Do Your Homework.

 Let me start this article by saying that the real estate industry, especially the resale market, operates on the same principle as any used goods market: the principle of “Buyer Beware”.
 It is really the responsibility of the buyer or his/her agent to ask for information, questions and satisfy themselves of the fact that the house does not have any issues and all the elements of the house are in good working condition.
 When we are representing our clients, we do absolutely everything we can to make sure that the house does not have any major issues and the imminent costs are highlighted to the clients, so they can make an informed decision.